alirezaahani/TinyUtils/README.md

 Returns most frequent item in an array.

 `bool* utils_sieve_prime(uint64_t n)`
-Prime sieve algorithm, returns an array on heap, index of the array indicates the number is prime or not.
+Prime sieve algorithm, returns an array on heap, index of the array indicates the number is prime or not, free after using it.